British Science Week

 Further resources:

 • Good sources of recommendations for books that cover STEM subjects are Books for Topics and LoveReading4Kids.
-There is also a great list that came out of one of the #OURfPBookBlether sessions on Twitter.

 • Check out the free learning resources available to accompany computer science adventure story Agent Asha: Mission Shark Bytes.
 There is also a blog with a list of story-led books that introduce STEM and coding for primary-aged children.